dekoza/django-biscuit/README.rst

 to write any classes just to get a basic functionality.
 Just like you don't have to write ModelAdmin classes to get your Admin Panel working.

-This will be a drop-in replacement for Tastypie, i.e. it should work out of the box for your old Tastypie APIs but provide you with more DRY approach if you want to add something more.
+This will be a drop-in replacement for Tastypie - it should work out of the box for your old Tastypie APIs but provide you with more DRY approach if you want to add something more.
 As a drop-in replacement Biscuit will benefit also from all API consumers tailored/optimized for Tastypie like drest.